sophiegillard/Timeouts-Intervals/README.md

 - if you click on the white circle you get 100
 - if you click on an empty circle you lose one life
 - if you have no lives left, you are GAME OVER and the page reload to start again

+What to improve:
+- difficulty level
+- Button to start the game